Updated on

-Diabetic neuropathy is a peripheral nervous system pathology caused by diabetes mellitus (DM).
-Its development correlates to the duration of DM and the patient’s compliance with lifestyle modifications and therapeutic modalities to control their serum glucose level.
-Obesity, smoking, excessive alcohol consumption, hypertension, elevated triglyceride levels, and preexisting heart disease increase the risk of developing diabetic neuropathy.
+Diabetic neuropathy is a type of nerve damage caused by diabetes mellitus (DM).
+Its development correlates with the duration of DM and the patient’s adherence to lifestyle modifications and therapeutic modalities to control their serum glucose levels.

-Even though the exact etiology of diabetic neuropathy is unknown, uncontrolled high blood sugar leads to microvascular damage causing poor oxygen and nutrient delivery to the nerves.
+Chronically high blood glucose levels lead to cellular damage and inflammation.
+This damage attracts macrophages to the area, further promoting inflammation and causing nerve fiber damage.
 Distal sensory and autonomic fiber damage may progress until there is a gradual loss of sensation in the skin and tissues.

 Peripheral neuropathy is very common in patients with diabetes.
-The peripheral nerves are affected, with complaints of burning, tingling, and numbness in the lower legs and feet.
+The peripheral nerves are affected, with complaints of burning, tingling, and numbness, often affecting the lower legs and feet.

-Autonomic neuropathy damages internal organs such as the heart, digestive system, sexual organs, sweat glands, and more.
+Autonomic neuropathy damages internal organs such as the heart, digestive system, sexual organs, and sweat glands.
 Patients may experience changes in bowel habits, sexual dysfunction, nausea and vomiting, and low blood pressure.

 Focal neuropathy affects one nerve at a time, most often in the hand, chest, or leg.
 Entrapped nerves, such as with carpal tunnel syndrome, are the most common focal neuropathy.